- Aug 6, 2019

 3) Fossil Safari: We thought if we were lucky we would find a small fossil that MIGHT resemble a bone fragment of some sort.
 From a tiny, prehistoric, crocodile tooth to a giant femur of a duck-billed dinosaur, there were fossils everywhere!!
 The bus takes you to a specific spot with a variety of exposed, easy-to-find fossils.
 This hands-on tour made the kids still feel like a couple of proud paleontologists.
 There are plenty of guided tours you can book, but this was ideal for young kids as it was just long enough to keep the kids engaged the whole time.

 4) Camping at Dinosaur Provincial Park.
-After more than 3 weeks of being on the road, we finally had a beer-in-the-afternoon kind of warm weather.
+After more than 3 weeks since starting our road trip, we finally had a beer-in-the-afternoon kind of warm weather.
 The kids spent a whole afternoon playing in the river getting wet and muddy by our campsite.

 We stayed at campsite S51 , at Dinosaur Provincial Park.
 A great site right by the river, with lots of deer sightings nearby.
 Most of the sites are fairly exposed and privacy between sites is lacking.
 The campground had a cafe, shop, laundry and paid shower ($1/ 2mins).
 They even had the first firewood vending machine we had seen.
 As far as the pit toilets, they hands-down win "The Stinkiest" award.
 The interpretative shows at the amphitheater were the best we've seen though.
 The kids were thoroughly entertained as were the adults.
 One unexpected surprise that we discovered on our last night was that there was free wifi in the campground.
 If your site is near the bathroom, the connection isn't bad.
 We are traveling without data, so occasional wifi is a good way to stay connected and research our next destination.